-Outdoorsy works in a pretty simple and straightforward way.
+Outdoorsy works in a pretty simple way.
 I love the user-intuitive and clean interface of the website.

 Even if you’re visiting for the first time, you can easily find your way around and complete your task.

 For RV Owners

-Here, you will have to enter all the details about your RV, including its model, manufacturer, type, and condition.
+Here, you must enter all the details about your RV, including its model, manufacturer, type, and condition.
 After that, you can upload pictures and select a catchy name for your rig to attract renters.

 Another great feature is that you can set your rental price rate.
 Once you have specified all the details, the waiting game starts.

 You can apply multiple filters to customize your search according to your location, RV type, and the amenities you need to find the perfect RV rental.